-Google Shopping is an excellent platform for online advertising and stage for retailers to showcase their products.
-The current article explains ways to reduce Google Shopping mistakes that are draining your cash and the ways how you can recover from it.
+Google Shopping is an excellent platform for online advertising and a stage for retailers to showcase their products.
+This article explains ways to reduce Google Shopping mistakes that are draining your cash and how you can recover from it.

-A list for Google Shopping mistakes and ways to avoid them are given below.
-Try to follow it, so that it can be helpful for you to prevent the common Google Shopping mistakes.
-A list for Google Shopping mistakes and ways to avoid them are given below:
+A list of Google Shopping mistakes and ways to avoid them is given below.
+Try to follow it so that it can be helpful for you to prevent common Google Shopping mistakes.
+A list of Google Shopping mistakes and ways to avoid them are given below:

-One of the senior Accountant Analyst at CPC Strategy says Google might disapprove your product if you have an MPN field or UPC that is not correct.
+One of the senior Accountant Analysts at CPC Strategy says Google might disapprove of your product if you have an MPN field or UPC that is not correct.
 There’s a potential you could get matched up incorrectly with other products on Google Shopping if you send the incorrect MPN.